 Roland Denzel points out that in Blood Vengeance, a leader in the Seven's army mentions a legend about the rescue and return of Borta to the Mongol leader.
 This gives strong evidence that the authors intended for "Shame and Honor" to take place before the end of Blood Vengeance.

 "A Lion to the Sea"

 This is the last story set on Haven.
-Indeed, it is the only story set after the tragic cycle which ends with Blood Vengeance and "Shame and Honor".
+Indeed, "Haven's Hell" and "A Lion to the Sea" are the only stories set on Haven after the tragic cycle which ends with Blood Vengeance and "Shame and Honor".